labsyspharm/minerva-public-website/docs/usage/tutorial.md

 ### 5.3 Making your story public

->*You are nearly there!*
+*You are nearly there!*

 Under **Settings** > **Code and Automations** > **Pages**, you can set the sources of your GitHub Page to *main* and display your site by clicking **Save**.

 <img src="../images/github-pages-setup.png" width="600">

-Your Minerva Story is ready to be viewed and shared!
+Your Minerva Story is ready to be viewed and shared! ✨